Los Angeles Tool Company of New York

 The Palmer Brothers Company operated in Meadville, Pennsylvania and is currently known

-only for their "Welloct" brand of pliers of patented construction.
+only for their "Welloct" line of patented pliers.

 based on online references.

-The company's main product were pliers based on patent
+The company's main products were pliers based on patent

 2,152,563,